ctolan/ctolan.github.io/_posts/2018-10-08-PowerShell-Lambda.md

 PS C:> Set-AWSCredentials -AccessKey 123MYACCESSKEY -SecretKey 456SECRETKEY -StoreAs myAWScreds
 ```

-I was able to list all AMI's on eu-west-1 after created a new AWS credenital, but still not able publish my Lambda.
+I was able to list all AMI's on eu-west-1 after created a new AWS credential, but still not able publish my Lambda.

 I gave up for the night and came back starting with again with Google, I
 [found the answer](https://stackoverflow.com/questions/43195587/aws-powershell-use-stsrole-the-security-token-included-in-the-request-is-inval).
 When I fetched the credentials in my session there were two: